First Great Awakening: Northampton revival

-Whitefield, Tennent and Davenport
+Whitefield, Tennent, and Davenport

 George Whitefield first came to America in 1738 to serve at Christ Church in Savannah and found Bethesda Orphanage.
 Whitefield returned to the Colonies in November 1739.
-His first stop was in Philadelphia where he initially preached at Christ Church, Philadelphia's Anglican church, and then preached to a large outdoor crowd from the courthouse steps.
+His first stop was in Philadelphia, where he initially preached at Christ Church, Philadelphia's Anglican Church, and then preached to a large outdoor crowd from the courthouse steps.
 He then preached in many Presbyterian churches.
 From Philadelphia, Whitefield traveled to New York and then to the South.
 In the Middle Colonies, he was popular in the Dutch and German communities as well as among the British.
 Lutheran pastor Henry Muhlenberg told of a German woman who heard Whitefield preach and, though she spoke no English, later said she had never before been so edified.

 In 1740, Whitefield began touring New England.
 He landed in Newport, Rhode Island, on September 14, 1740, and preached several times in the Anglican church.
 He then moved on to Boston, Massachusetts, where he spent a week.
 There were prayers at King's Chapel (at the time an Anglican church) and preaching at Brattle Street Church and South Church.
-On September 20, Whitefield preached in First Church and then outside of it to about 8,000 people who could not gain entrance.
+On September 20, Whitefield preached at First Church and then outside of it to about 8,000 people who could not gain entrance.
 The next day, he preached outdoors again to about 15,000 people.
 On Tuesday, he preached at Second Church and on Wednesday at Harvard University.
 After traveling as far as Portsmouth, New Hampshire, he returned to Boston on October 12 to preach to 30,000 people before continuing his tour.

 Whitefield then traveled to Northampton at the invitation of Jonathan Edwards.
-He preached twice in the parish church while Edwards was so moved that he wept.
+He preached twice in the parish church, and Edwards was so moved that he wept.
 He then spent time in New Haven, Connecticut, where he preached at Yale University.
-From there he traveled down the coast, reaching New York on October 29.
+From there, he traveled down the coast, reaching New York on October 29.
 Whitefield's assessment of New England's churches and clergy prior to his intervention was negative.
 "I am verily persuaded," he wrote, "the Generality of Preachers talk of an unknown, unfelt Christ.
 And the Reason why Congregations have been so dead, is because dead Men preach to them."